kaidez/kdz/STYLEGUIDE.md

     }
 <hr>

-Create classes instead of selectors (when possible...some plugins make you style headers)
+Create classes instead of IDs (when possible...some plugins make you style IDs)

 __Right__